 Ride the Convention Center’s Loop: If you’re in the neighborhood, take a 2-minute Tesla ride through an underground tunnel created by Elon Musk’s The Boring Company.

-The underground Loop transportation system is designed to save conventioneers over 20-minutes when traveling from one side of the campus to the other.
-Not only is it unique, but it’s also completely free to ride.
+The underground Loop transportation system is free and designed to save conventioneers over 20-minutes when traveling from one side of the campus to the other.

 Free Airport Shuttles: I compiled a list of all resorts that offer a free airport shuttle, here.